mr-rodriguez/Elastic-SN/docs/06-index-policies.md

 # Setup an Index Template and Index Lifecycle Management Policy

 Because we created a single-node cluster, your indices' statuses may come up yellow.
 Here's an example:
-- Click the hamburger menu and go to Dev Console
+- Click the hamburger menu and go to Dev Tools
 - Run the following GET request
 ```json
 GET _cat/indices?v